mariaalexandracastellanos/mariaalexandracastellanos.github.io/_teaching/teaching2_uc3m.md

 - **Econometrics**  <br>
 Master in Economics and Master in Industrial Economics & Markets  <br>
-TA for Professors César ALonso-Borrego and Ricardo Mora  <br>
+TA for Professors César Alonso-Borrego and Ricardo Mora  <br>
 Fall 2021
 *English* <br>